 We cooked traditional linguine while the shellfish was steaming.
 The pasta cooked to al dente, tossed with a bit of olive oil, and held in a CVap Holding Cabinet at 140°F Vapor/140°F Air (140°F + 0 legacy) until we were ready to plate.

 On to the sauce!
-We started with a classic marinara, combining olive oil, garlic, onion, San Marzano tomatoes, S&P, and fresh basil.
+We combined olive oil, garlic, onion, San Marzano tomatoes, salt, pepper, and fresh basilto create a classic marinara.

-Some of the meat was cubed and stirred into the blush sauce, while the rest was set aside to be added whole.
+Meanwhile we cubed and stirred some of the meat into the blush sauce.
+The rest was set aside to be added whole.

 We coated a portion of pasta we’d been holding with the seafood/sauce mixture…

-The natural sweet flavor of the shellfish really came through and was complimented nicely by the simple blush sauce, while the fresh basil added just the right amount of bright yet peppery foil to the richness of the overall dish.
+The natural sweet flavor of the shellfish really came through, complimented nicely by the simple blush sauce.
+And the fresh basil added just the right amount of bright, yet peppery foil to the richness of the overall dish.